Self-Management: An Overlooked, yet Crucial Leadership Skill

 - Teach and train self-compassion

 Organizations can start getting after this issue by providing education, development, and training opportunities on the benefits of self-compassion.
-Understanding self-compassion allows leaders to alleviate some of the stress of their role by trusting that difficulties and imperfections are not just okay, but completely normal.
+Understanding self-compassion allows leaders to alleviate some of the stress of their role by trusting that difficulties and imperfections are not just okay, but completely normal (Smith and Grandey).
 Leaders should be taught to be understanding and patient with themselves, and trust that the people around them will afford them the same patience.

 - Offer access to peer support groups

-Leaders tend to feel very isolated in the knowledge that the final responsibility for whatever happens, positive or negative, will always lie with them.
+Leaders tend to feel very isolated in the knowledge that the final responsibility for whatever happens, positive or negative, will always lie with them (Smith and Grandey).
 A lot of this negative feeling can be alleviated by giving your leaders access to a group of other leaders, where they will find comfort in understanding that they aren’t alone in their experiences, which can help them healthily cope with this feeling in the long term.